EducloudAI/AI-Integration-Framework/README.md

 ### 2. 35 Clearly Defined Activities

-Each of the ten layers consists of 35 clearly defined activities that operationalize the architecture into concrete and repeatable actions.
-These activities define how teams implement each layer consistently across roles, domains and technologies, with each activity resulting in a set of distinct components within the framework.
+Each of the ten layers contains a subset of the framework’s **35 clearly defined activities**.
+Together, these activities operationalize the architecture into concrete and repeatable actions that teams can perform across roles, domains and technologies.
+Each activity results in a **distinct component** within the framework.

 ➡️ [Explore the 35 activities](#)